Academy of

 To take the oral examination at the next given date, the following requirements must be met:

-1. The dentist must have passed all five required clinical cases
+1. The dentist must have passed all four required clinical cases.

 2. Attended at least half of the annual scientific sessions, starting with the session that the dentist took and passed the written examination.